vmware-archive/usb-login-scripts/README.md

 > formatting the drive twice:
 >
 > 1. Once as OS X Extended (Journaled) using the GUID Partition Map, then..
 > 2. Again, using Mac OS Extended (Case-sensitive, Journaled, Encrypted).
+Note that
+>    you may need to re-eject the volume before doing this.
 >
 > If you see the encrypted options in the dropdown, then just jump straight to #2
 > above.